xfslove/alfred-google-translate/README.md

 The second item is translation of input (webster phonetic if avaliable).

-The reset of items are Definitions and Translations of input.
+The rest of items are Definitions and Translations of input.

 at the first and second item You can: